Thambikku Indha Ooru: Critical reception

-Sify wrote "Director Badri along with Bharath has dished out Thambikku Indha Ooru another pot-boiler using all the cliches and gimmicks associated with mass movie targeting the B & C audiences.
+Sify wrote, "Director Badri along with Bharath has dished out Thambikku Indha Ooru another pot-boiler using all the cliches and gimmicks associated with mass movie targeting the B & C audiences.
 The film has no story, logic, reason or continuity with scenes cyclostyled from earlier films".
-Rediff wrote "Insane plot twists, ridiculous situations and completely illogical sequences follow, leading to an end that can't come sooner".
-The Hindu wrote "When an actor is bent on establishing himself as a super hero and the director is willing to pander to his whims, the result is bound to be on the lines of ‘Thambikku Indha Ooru’ (U).
-The Bharath-Badri combo travels on the beaten track of a boy-meets-girl romance and predictable villainy. [..]
-The saving graces of ‘Thambikku …’ are just a few – Prabhu's performance, Ranjith's ease as a villain and Bharath's footwork in that order".
+Pavithra Srinivasan of Rediff.com wrote, "Insane plot twists, ridiculous situations and completely illogical sequences follow, leading to an end that can't come sooner".
+Malathi Rangarajan of The Hindu wrote, "The Bharath-Badri combo travels on the beaten track of a boy-meets-girl romance and predictable villainy".
+She noted that the film's"saving graces" were few: "Prabhu's performance, Ranjith's ease as a villain and Bharath's footwork in that order".